-CRS, Maestral, and Lumos have partnered together to change the way we care for children around the world.
+CRS and Maestral have partnered together to change the way we care for children around the world.

 Changing the Way We CareSM is about moving children out of orphanages and back into a family environment where they can thrive.
 It is about parents succeeding and being able to care for their children, helping them achieve a healthy, productive life.
 Changing the Way We Care begins by educating and advocating for family-based care.
 It’s a global movement that needs all of us.

-If you’d like to learn more, please explore our website and follow us on Twitter.
+If you’d like to learn more about Changing the Way We Care, please explore our website and follow us on Twitter.
 Please also reach out to any one of our organizations and our growing list of supporters, alliances, and organizations who every day help put families first.

 Our Partnership Team